fitzy1321/dotfiles/README.md

 I use [vscode](https://code.visualstudio.com/docs/setup/mac) as my main editor.

-Once you install vscode, run this command to install extensions: `make vsc-ext`
+Once you install vscode, run this command to install extensions: `just vsc-ext`

 ### Clone this repo and run these commands to create my dev workflow